1. How do I search for my topic?

 - Peer-reviewed articles:

-- Check the box beside Limit to articles from peer-reviewed publications
+- Check the box beside Peer Reviewed

 - Check the box beside Journal article under Content Type